Category: PowerShell

 } else {

-Write-Host "<No limit to collection>" -ForegroundColor Gray
+Write-Host "" -ForegroundColor Gray

 }